-The Chinese government's State Food and Drug Administration (SFDA; which has been reorganized into the China Food and Drug Administration (CFDA) in March 2013) publicized the "Declaration of acceptance of administrative licensing requirements on cosmetics" (hereinafter referred to as "Declaration") for the purpose of consumer protection through securing cosmetics safety in December 2009 (the Declaration was enforced in April 2010 and its TBT notification was made in March 2010).
-In the Regulations concerning Hygiene Supervision over Cosmetics, which are superior regulations, it was provided that a cosmetics producer or importer shall need to apply for permission to the CFDA to undergo an examination by the CFDA before it uses or import for the first time a new cosmetic ingredient.
-But improving its operation method was started upon the publication of the Declaration.
+The China Cosmetic Management Bureau (State Food and Drug Administration (SFDA), reorganized into the China Food and Drug Administration (CFDA) from March 2013, reorganized into the National Medical Products Administration (NMPA) from March 2018) publicized the "Declaration of acceptance of administrative licensing requirements on cosmetics" (hereinafter referred to as "Declaration") for the purpose of consumer protection through securing cosmetics safety in December 2009 (the Declaration was enforced in April 2010 and its TBT notification was made in March 2010).
+In the Regulations concerning Hygiene Supervision over Cosmetics, which are superior regulations, it was provided that a cosmetics producer or importer shall need to apply for permission to the China Cosmetic Management Bureau to undergo an examination by the China Cosmetic Management Bureau before it uses or import for the first time a new cosmetic ingredient, and improving its operation method was started upon the publication of the Declaration.

-The CFDA announced a "Guidelines on application and evaluation of new cosmetic ingredients" (hereinafter referred to as the "Guidelines") in May 2011 as guidelines on application and evaluation of new cosmetic ingredients (the Guidelines were enforced in July 2011 and their TBT notification was made in June 2011).
+The China Cosmetic Management Bureau announced a "Guidelines on application and evaluation of new cosmetic ingredients" (hereinafter referred to as the "Guidelines") in May 2011 as guidelines on application and evaluation of new cosmetic ingredients (the Guidelines were enforced in July 2011 and their TBT notification was made in June 2011).
 Definitions of new cosmetic ingredients, matters to be observed, application procedures, and the principle of valuation were clarified to a certain degree by the guideline.

-Although seven years have passed since introduction of that measure, only four applications for registration of a new cosmetic ingredient have been made by parties of the whole world, and the situation where cosmetics containing new ingredients cannot be produced or exported continues.
+Although eight years have passed since introduction of that measure, only four applications for registration of a new cosmetic ingredient have been made by parties of the whole world, and the situation where cosmetics containing new ingredients cannot be produced or exported continues.
 Japan also has the following concerns regarding this measure.

-According to (2), 2, II, Article 3 of the Guideline, new cosmetic ingredients must not be complex materials, which means that application and safety evaluation must be carried out on single materials.
-There are some plant extracts and fermentation liquids whose new substance is substantially hard to be isolated from the solvent, and even if a new substance is isolated, there is a possibility that the new substance will turn to a different one due to a chemical change in a process when it is compounded into cosmetics.
+According to Article 3 II 2 (2) of the Guideline, new cosmetic ingredients must not be complex materials, which means that application and safety evaluation must be carried out on single materials.
+There are some plant extracts and fermentation liquids whose new substance is substantially hard to be isolated from the solvent, and even if a new substance is isolated, there is a possibility that the new substance will turn to a different one from those is actually compounded into cosmetics due to a chemical change in the process.
 Then safety cannot be properly evaluated through evaluating a single material.
 It is desirable from the perspective of ensuring safety of the new ingredients that application be carried out on same substance contained in the final product, as is done in the majority of countries including Japan, the United States and Europe.

 The disclosure and release of information also needs improvement.
-There are cases where the Chinese government requires the disclosure of the details of an examination of new ingredients which are related to company secrets such as details on procedures, reaction process and reaction conditions in the manufacturing process, and there are cases where such information was posted on the CFDA website after an examination.
-In January 2014, the CFDA invited public comments on the revision of operation rules on permission for new ingredients in and after April 2014, showed the thought that it will prescribe that it shall give permission for new ingredients to each company and will not disclose company secrets such as manufacturing methods, for four years, and publicized a WTO-TBT notification in February 2014.
-Although this revision may improve the disclosure and release of information and accelerate acceptance of new ingredients, details remain unclear.
+There are cases where the Chinese government requires the disclosure of information which is related to company secrets such as details on procedures, reaction process and reaction conditions in the manufacturing process, and there are cases where such information was posted on the China Cosmetic Management Bureau website after an examination.
+In January 2014, the China Cosmetic Management Bureau invited public comments on the revision of operation rules on permission for new ingredients in and after April 2014, showed the thought that it shall give permission for new ingredients to each company and will not disclose company secrets such as manufacturing methods, for four years, and notified to the WTO-TBT committee in February 2014.
+Although this revision may improve the provision on disclosure and release of information and accelerate acceptance of new ingredients, details remain unclear.